lampepfl/dotty-macro-examples/README.md

 To run an example:

-1. Clone and `cd` into the repo repo using `git clone https://github.com/anatoliykmetyuk/dotty-macro-examples.git && cd dotty-macro-examples`
+1. Clone and `cd` into the repo using `git clone https://github.com/anatoliykmetyuk/dotty-macro-examples.git && cd dotty-macro-examples`
 2. Use `./mill <example_name>.run` command to run the example you are interested in.
 E.g. `./mill macroTypeclassDerivation.run` runs `macroTypeclassDerivation` example.

 ## Examples